 -

-Following my education at school and university, my professional life has centered primarily on post-compulsory education.
+Following my education university, my professional life has centered primarily on post-compulsory education.
 Approximately 60% of my career was spent in colleges (20%) and universities (40%).

 -